judus/rocket-engine/readme.md

 Extend the engine’s functionality by adding custom services and plugins through the **ServiceContainer**.

-_(Because yes — I’m a PHP dev who built a service container that would make Taylor Otwell hide in shame.
-So of course I brought that pattern to JavaScript.
-Why wouldn’t I?)_
+_(Because yes — I’m a PHP dev who builts his own service containers.
+So of course I had to bring that pattern to JavaScript...)_

 **Example:**
 ```javascript